nebulab/playbook/source/personal-growth/learning-english.html.md

 or offline platform that best suits you.
 [It's on us!](/people-ops/benefits)

 We usually recommend holding a 1-hour session with your coach every week.
-However, as this varies with your learning style and experience, only your mentor will be able to provide tailored guidance and tell you how many classes you need to take.
+However, as this varies with your learning style and experience, only your manager will be able to provide tailored guidance and tell you how many classes you need to take.

 ### Work interactions